Winterthur railway station

+Winterthur is one of ten railway stations in the city of Winterthur (fare zone 120 of ZVV), the others being: Oberwinterthur, Reutlingen, Sennhof-Kyburg, Winterthur Grüze, Winterthur Hegi, Winterthur Seen, Winterthur Töss, Winterthur Wallrüti, and Winterthur Wülflingen.

 Location

-Bahnhof Winterthur is centrally located, at the northwestern edge of the city centre.
+Bahnhof Winterthur is centrally located, at the northwestern edge of the city centre (Altstadt).
+To the north of the station are the Red Tower and the ZHAW School of Management and Law.

 History

 In 1855, the first temporary station building was built in Winterthur as a timber framed structure.
 The design of the building was by A. Beck, who also managed the construction.
 The building was sold in 1860 to the City of Zurich, which wanted to move and rebuild it in the vicinity of the Kornhaus.
 Most likely, it was used for the construction of the Kornhauswirtschaft, as these two buildings bear a very great resemblance.